LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 ### Step 7.
 Create an API key

-If you are Application keys are security tokens that you use to log into LiveEngage.
+Application keys are security tokens that you use to log into LiveEngage.
 The application key gets installed automatically and assumes the security settings granted to the associated user in LiveEngage.

+{:.notice}
+You use the API key when you create bots.

 1. Log into LiveEngage with Administrator or Campaign Manager permissions and along the top open the **Campaigns** area.